-One of the categories I chose for my 2016 Book Challenge is: “A book that will help you achieve one of your goals this year.”
+One of the categories I chose for a book challenge this year is: “A book that will help you achieve one of your goals this year.”
 I didn’t want to read just any self help book, I really wanted to think about a particular goal I have set for myself and find a book that will help me do it.

 The book I chose (I think—I am rather good at changing my mind) is Daring Greatly by Brene Brown.
 I have a few goals that I am not quite ready to say out loud, but will require some big courage on my part to complete them.

 I thought I would share a few more goal achieving type books that are either on my list to read soon or that I have already read.
 I don’t know that I’ll get to each of them this year, but all of them will help me with goals and/or new year’s resolutions that I have set for myself.